 Well, most of the time.

 I’ve noticed in many introvert communities online that there is a certain stigma attached to being introverted that is perpetuated by extroverts and introverts alike — that all introverts dislike people and try to avoid company at all cost.
 I want to clear this up because I believe that learning about personality type is essential to better understanding ourselves and others.
-It’s unfair to classify all introverts as anti-social beings who always prefer to read by the window rather than go out to coffee with friends.
+It’s unfair to classify all introverts as anti-social people who will always prefer to read by the window rather than go out to coffee with friends.
 Just like it is unfair to stereotype all extroverts as crazy partiers who if left alone for too long become needier than a 4-week-old puppy.

 Disliking small talk or being around certain types of people is not a trait of introversion.
 Most people don’t enjoy small talk or forced conversation with people who they’re not comfortable around.
 Yes, some extroverts are better at these things, but that has more to do with the fact that they socialize more in general than introverts do.
 The more you do anything, the better you become at it.
 Being a good conversationalist is not an inherent quality of extroversion, it’s more like a consequence.